HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingwebui/schemaui.md

       2. In the text field in the dialog, edit the `@True` or `@False` entry and click **Save** to close the dialog.

+    !!! tip

+        - You can configure the **Formula for Write Access** to be computed with form.
+For more information, see [Set computed with form](../../howto/production/computeform.md).
-      As a provided option, you may test the formula using the [Test Formulas](../../howto/production/testformulas.md).
+        - As a provided option, you may test the formula using the [Test Formulas](../../howto/production/testformulas.md).

     !!! note "Signing feature"